 - Increasing wage withholding, and

-- Suspending a driver’s’ or professional license until the balance is paid or arrangements are made.
+driver’s’or professional license until the balance is paid or arrangements are made.

 So, instead of a side agreement, a child support modification may be appropriate.
 An attorney can request a change if there is a substantial change in circumstances or if the obligor’s income has changed by more than 20 percent.